VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 Alternatively, single-node VictoriaMetrics can self-scrape the metrics when `-selfScrapeInterval` command-line flag is set to duration greater than 0.
 For example, `-selfScrapeInterval=10s` would enable self-scraping of `/metrics` page with 10 seconds interval.
+_Please note, never use loadbalancer address for scraping metrics.
+All monitored components should be scraped directly by their address._

 Official Grafana dashboards available for [single-node](https://grafana.com/grafana/dashboards/10229-victoriametrics/) and [clustered](https://grafana.com/grafana/dashboards/11176-victoriametrics-cluster/) VictoriaMetrics.